-While carefully balancing the project’s creative aspects, Jeannie is responsible for rigorous financial management, project budget performance and a diligent adherence to schedule.
-A strong collaborator and proven performer in the management of large teams with diverse groups of participants, over the past 19 years Jeannie has been instrumental in panning and directing Cinnabar’s most distinguished and noteworthy projects, both in the United States and abroad.
+While carefully balancing the project’s creative aspects, Jeannie is responsible for rigorous financial management, project budget performance and a diligent adherence to schedules.
+A strong collaborator and proven performer in the management of large teams with diverse groups of participants, over the past 19 years Jeannie has been instrumental in planning and directing Cinnabar’s most distinguished and noteworthy projects, both in the United States and abroad.

 Arus ManukyanGraphics Manager

-Arus will lead the creation and maintenance of all graphics production-ready files, proofs, samples and reviews.
-She will oversee graphics production and quality control of printed materials, perform vendor check-ups and coordinate closely with shop fabricators and installers.
+Arus leads the creation and maintenance of all graphics production-ready files, proofs, samples and reviews.
+She oversees graphics production and quality control of printed materials, performs vendor check-ups and coordinates closely with shop fabricators and installers.

 Andrea WhittierProject Manager

-Andrea has managed many small and medium-sized exhibit projects at Cinnabar, and often plays a supporting role on larger projects where she is brought on to focus on the most specialized and artistic elements of the project.
+Andrea has managed many small and medium-sized exhibit projects at Cinnabar, and often plays a supporting role on larger projects by focusing on their most specialized and artistic elements.
 As a scenic artist, prop and model maker, seamstress and fabricator, Andrea is deeply familiar with the process of historical recreation and scenic finishes.
 She is particularly adept at collaborating closely with designers to achieve highly accurate, well-constructed and durable props and reproductions.
-Having working at Cinnabar for over 30 years, Andrea has developed a unique expertise of materials and techniques to create sculptures and props using a wide range processes, from molding and casting to fiberglass to foam to resins and pigments.
-Andrea has an arts degree form CalArts.
+Having working at Cinnabar for over 30 years, Andrea has developed a unique expertise of materials and techniques to create sculptures and props using a wide range of processes, from molding and casting to fiberglass to foam to resins and pigments.
+Andrea has an arts degree from CalArts.

 Jeff CrockerProject Manager

-Jeff joined Cinnabar in 2015 as a Project Coordinator.
-He soon proved that his experience as a Production Manager and Producer for television and media means he is highly organized and can manage complex information on constantly changing projects.
+Jeff joined Cinnabar in 2015 as a Project Coordinator and has since worked as one of our most organized Project Managers.
+His experience as a Production Manager and Producer for television and media has allowed Jeff to remain organized while managing complex information on constantly changing projects.
 Working with Jeannie, Jeff has managed budgets, schedules and deliverables on two large, quick turnaround Cinnabar projects.